 Cathay FHC had completed phase 1 of its GHG inventory in 2013 and was certified for ISO 14064-1.
 In 2014, we moved ahead of schedule and completed GHG inventory for 72.6% of our major service locations.
+We expect to In 2014, Cathay was awarded the "ROC Enterprise Environmental Protection Award" by EPA Taiwan, making it the first winning financial institution in the 23-year history of this award.

-We expect to complete GHG inventory on all remaining service locations and introduce new energy management systems by 2015.
+complete GHG inventory on all remaining service locations and introduce new energy management systems by 2015.
 Meanwhile, Cathay Securities is the first local securities firm to complete GHG inventory for its head office and all branches nationwide.